sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 1. In your web browser, open the [SAP Cloud Platform Trial cockpit](https://account.hanatrial.ondemand.com/cockpit).

-2. Click on **Enter Your Trial Account** to navigate into the trial account
+2. Click **Enter Your Trial Account** to navigate into the trial account

       !![Open Trial Account](opentrialaccount.png)

     >The trial account should contain one `subaccount` and `space`

-3. Click on the subaccount.
+3. Click the subaccount.

     !![Enter Trial Subaccount](entertrialaccount.png)